Allium sp. (Onion)

 Light: Full sun to part sun

-Bloom colour: Lilac, purple, blue
+Bloom colour: Lilac, purple, lavender

 Bloom period: Varies, see notes